-The Cardozo School of Law hosts a modest Visiting Research Scholar program under which international scholars, practitioners, jurists and government officials visit the law school for a period of time that generally ranges from one month to one year.
-In addition, Cardozo hosts a small number of visiting doctoral and postdoctoral students to conduct research under the auspices of the Visiting Research Fellow program.
-Visitors take advantage of the rich resources of the law school and help enhance the diversity of the Cardozo community.
+The Cardozo School of Law hosts a modest Visiting Research Scholar program under which international scholars, practitioners, jurists and government officials visit the law school to conduct their own independent research for a period of time that generally ranges from six months to one year.
+Typically, we do not accept scholars over the summer.

-All visiting researchers enjoy access to the Cardozo Law Library, which holds more than 540,000 books, periodicals, microforms, and audio and video materials.
-Visiting researchers are invited to audit classes with the prior permission of the faculty member, and they are welcome to attend the many programs, activities and other public events that regularly take place at the law school.
+Visiting Research Scholars have access to the physical and digital resources of our library (the Cardozo Law Library holds more than 540,000 books, periodicals, microforms, and audio and video materials), may audit 1 - 2 classes per semester, are assigned a law professor from Cardozo's Faculty to supervise their research, and are invited to attend the many programs, activities and other public events that regularly take place at the law school.

 Cardozo Israeli Judges Visiting Scholar Program